Trial of George Zimmerman: For the verdict

 Some supporters of Zimmerman were pleased with the non-guilty verdict.
 Supporters were also outside the courthouse in Sanford, Florida, rejoicing the not guilty verdict.
 Some supporters at the courthouse said the jury made the right decision because they felt that Zimmerman shot and killed Martin in self-defense.

-However, despite acceptance or understanding of the verdict, many (supporters or non-supporters of Zimmerman) were displeased with George Zimmerman's actions: Zimmerman was heavily criticized for his potentially racist ambitions, due to interpreters depicting his intentions as racial profiling, whether or not he ultimately had to act in self-defense.
-A few variations regarding the definition of racial profiling include the notion that suspects are identified and approached due to physical, behavioral, psychological, or unwarranted factors such as race.

 On the eve of the verdict, criminal law experts interviewed by CNN agreed that acquittal was likely.
 Christopher Darden, trial prosecutor in the O. J. Simpson murder case, said the prosecution's case lacked evidence: "[J]ust about everything the prosecution has asserted in this case has been addressed by the defense and refuted. ...
 [Y]ou have to wonder if you're a juror sitting on this case, why was this prosecution brought in the first place? ...
 I mean, there are just huge, huge holes in the prosecution's case."
 Criminal defense attorney Diana Tennis agreed, saying in part: "[W]e have a rule of law, we have a very high burden in criminal cases for a reason, no matter what the color of any party and in the USA you don't get convicted typically on evidence that is not better than this."

-Comparisons were made between the Trayvon Martin case and the O.J.
-Simpson case, and how race impacted both.
-During an interview with Piers Morgan, when asked if there was a similarity in the racial aspects of the cases, Ron Goldman's sister Kim said all of the evidence pointed towards guilt in Simpson's case, while she believed George Zimmerman's not guilty verdict was correct because it was a self defense case and that the killing of Trayvon Martin was not racially charged.
+Comparisons were made between the Martin case and the O.J.
+Simpson murder case, and how race impacted both.
+During an interview with Piers Morgan, when asked if there was a similarity in the racial aspects of the cases, Ron Goldman's sister Kim said all of the evidence pointed towards guilt in Simpson's case, while she believed Zimmerman's not guilty verdict was correct because it was a self defense case and that the killing of Martin was not racially charged.
 Fred Goldman also denied racism played a factor in the killing of Trayvon or the outcome of the Simpson trial in an interview.
 Attorney and former Court TV anchor Jami Floyd told BET, "It is clear that George Zimmerman pursued Trayvon Martin and that he shot him.
 But it boils down to the question of who threw the first punch.
 There are only two people who could answer that question, and one of them is dead."